jitendra3109/OpenSourceUser/README.md

 # OpenSourceUser

-Using GitHub API show the user details with the help of Retrofit Networing Lib.
+Consuming GitHub API Retrofit networing Library.
+In this app retrive the data from with the filter of Location and Language.